Jen O'Malley Dillon: Career

 Through Precision, O'Malley Dillon also advised Gates Ventures, a venture capital firm founded by Bill Gates; the Chan Zuckerberg Initiative, founded by Mark Zuckerberg and his wife, Priscilla Chan; General Electric; and Lyft; her deferred compensation and severance from Precision was at least $420,000.

 In April 2020, O'Malley Dillon was announced as the new manager for Biden's 2020 presidential campaign.
 She succeeded Greg Schultz and Anita Dunn, who had shared campaign management duties for the previous month and remained with the campaign as senior advisors.
-O'Malley Dillon was the first person to serve as Biden's campaign manager who was not related to him.
-Biden's sister, Valerie Biden Owens, had served as Biden's campaign manager for all his previous campaigns, but only served in a senior advisory role in his 2020 presidential campaign.
 On November 16, 2020, it was announced that O'Malley Dillon would assume the role of White House deputy chief of staff in the administration.

+In January 2024, it was reported that O'Malley Dillon planned to leave the White House to become Biden's 2024 reelection campaign chair.

+On July 1, 2024, in response to worries about Biden's performance in his June 27 presidential debate with Donald Trump, O'Malley Dillon told members of the Biden campaign's National Finance Committee that he was "probably in better health than most of us".

+On July 22, 2024, the day after Biden announced that he was ending his 2024 presidential run, Vice President Kamala Harris announced to campaign staff that O'Malley Dillon would manage her campaign for president.
+O'Malley Dillon oversaw campaign finances and played a key role in most major decisions, with the campaign spending around $1.5 billion over 15 weeks.
+Harris lost the general election to Trump.

 Personal life

-O'Malley Dillon is married to Patrick Dillon.
-They have three children.
-Her second cousin is Matt O'Malley, acting president of the Boston City Council in 2021.
+O'Malley Dillon is married to Patrick Dillon, whom she met while working on John Edwards's 2004 presidential campaign.
+They married in 2007 and have three children.
+Her second cousin, Matt O'Malley, served on the Boston City Council from 2010 to 2022, and served as its acting president for most of 2021.